A New voice for Rochester & Fighter for Upstate

-With a deep commitment to creating the Rochester of tomorrow, Jeremy is passionate about educational justice for families, quality affordable housing, universal health care, and creating real pathways out of poverty.
+With a deep commitment to creating the Rochester of tomorrow, Jeremy is passionate about investing in families, quality schools, affordable housing, universal health care, and real pathways out of poverty.

-Jeremy graduated from the Rochester City School District, received a B.A. with honors from Hobart College and a J.D. from Albany Law School.
+Jeremy graduated from the Rochester City School District, and went on to graduate with honors in public policy from Hobart College and to obtain his law degree from Albany Law School.
 He was named “Forty Under 40” by the Rochester Business Journal and is a proud Eagle Scout.
-Today, Jeremy lives downtown—across the street from his amazing girlfriend, Diane.
-They both love Rochester.
+Today, Jeremy and his fiancé, Diane, live in downtown Rochester and are excited about starting a family in Upstate, NY.

 Paychecks Over Promises.

-We need real jobs that our neighbors can get today, not just short-term tax cuts and big company investments that don’t result in actual local hiring.
-We must re-imagine public education to better integrate career training in high school, rather than focusing solely on post-secondary education.
-This will allow us to more quickly grow our workforce and make upstate New York more competitive for prospective employers.
+We need real jobs that our neighbors can get today, not just short-term tax cuts and big company investments that don’t result in local hiring.
+We must re-imagine public education to better integrate career training in high school.
+This will allow us to more quickly grow our workforce and make Upstate New York more competitive for prospective employers.
 Let’s be creative but aggressive.
 We’re tired of waiting.

 Gun Sense Laws Are Common Sense.

 Talk is cheap, action is needed.
-We support the enforcement of common-sense gun regulations already on the books and new measures to keep our children and families safe.
-This includes passing legislation that would create Extreme Risk Protection Orders to prevent gun violence before tragedy occurs.
-As a society of laws, we can protect second amendment rights without the need for compromise on what’s right for public safety.
+Citizens have the right to own guns and also the right to feel safe in their communities.
+I support the enforcement of common-sense gun regulations already on the books and new measures to keep our children and families safe.
+This includes passing sensible legislation to prevent gun violence before tragedy occurs.
+As a society of laws, we can protect second amendment rights without the need for compromise on what’s best for public safety.